 أسْتَغْفِرُ اللهَ رَبي مِنْ كُلِ ذَنبٍ وَأتُوبُ إلَيهِ.

 “I ask forgiveness of my sins from Allah who is my Lord and I turn towards Him.”

 Middle Ashra of the month of Ramadhan is a time for Maghfirah.
 The second Ashra is a time where the forgiveness of Almighty Allah is at its peak, and this is the best time for asking for forgiveness for all the sins from Almighty Allah.
 Always ask for forgiveness from Almighty Allah in all these days.
 Do make sure to not repeat the sins after you have done Tauba.
 Do Tauba as many times as possible, because Allah Almighty loves Tauba during this period and forgives the one who seeks his forgiveness.
 Forgive all your beloved in these days as Allah Almighty loves Maghfirah.

 In the end, Ramadhan is about seeking Refuge in Almighty Allah from Hellfire.
 And everyone must pray that “O Almighty Allah, save me from the fire of Hell”.

 The dua for the third Ashra is:

-The last ten days of Ramadhan are third Ashra and are very superior and important as the Lailatul Qadar also falls in the last Ashra.
-Most of the Muslims also practice I’tikaf in the last ten days.
+The last ten days of Ramadhan are the third Ashra and are very superior and important as the Lailatul Qadar also falls in the last Ashra.
+Most Muslims also practised I’tikaf in the last ten days.
 A Muslim must not waste the last ten nights of Ashra and work hard in worshipping Almighty Allah.
-The best way for practicing Itekaf is one on which a person stays in the mosque and seeks pardon from Almighty Allah for all his sins.
+The best way for practising Itekaf is one in which a person stays in the mosque and seeks pardon from Almighty Allah for all his sins.

 Allah Alone Knows Best and He is the Only Source of Strength.